ascyrax/codedamn_pg/playground/SPECS.md

 WebSocket:

-- Best candidate for communication between the xterm on the frontend & the node-pty on the backend, because of the way node -pty generates multiple asynchronous events.
+- Best candidate for communication between the xterm on the frontend & the node-pty on the backend, because of the way node-pty generates multiple asynchronous events.
 - Code changes in the Code Editor on the frontend, needs to be saved smartly at proper intervals, & before refreshing the page or quitting the session.

-## Database
+## Database (DURING DEVELOPMENT ONLY)

 MongoDB:

 - It has a document-oriented model, hence good for unstructured data generated from code snippets.
-- It has very good horizontal scalability. hence, data sharding can be used to handle large data loads.

 ## Containerization Technology